TheArchitectDev/Architect.Identities/README.md

 Fluids generated by application instances that share a synchronization mechanism do not collide.
 Each instance has a distinct application instance ID, which makes up part of any ID it generates.
 This application instance ID is reserved on application startup and relinquised on shutdown.
 Particularly when the database is used as the synchronization mechanism, it leads to a natural boundary: Applications instances that write IDs to the same database also use the same database as their synchronization mechanism, thus preventing collisions between them.

 Fluids generated by application instances that do _not_ share a synchronization mechanism are free to collide.
 For example, a set of microservices responsible for Account Management may share a database table for their synchronization.
 Another set of microservices, responsible for Sales, may share their own table for synchronization.
 Inside each context, generated IDs are unique.
 Between the contexts, IDs have nothing to do with each other.
-Just like the Sales context would not mix IDs generated by a third party application with its own, it has no reason to mix Account Management IDs with its own: they identify different concepts.
+Just like the Sales context would not mix IDs generated by a third-party application with its own, it has no reason to mix Account Management IDs with its own: they identify different concepts.

 #### Guessability

 Fluids are not designed to be hard to guess, although they are by no means easy to guess.

-Guessing a Fluid requires guesssing the timestamp in milliseconds (assuming knowledge of the correct epoch), the application instance ID, and the counter value.
-Assuming there is no high availability and there are no different applications, the application instance ID is likely to be 1.
+Guessing a Fluid requires guesssing the creation timestamp in milliseconds (presupposing knowledge of the correct epoch), the application instance ID, and the counter value.
+Assuming there is no High Availability and there is only one application, the application instance ID is likely to be 1.
 The counter keeps rotating even between timestamps and can have 1024 different values.
 That makes the chance to guess a Fluid 1 in `1 * 1024 * ChanceToGuessTimestampInMilliseconds`.

-With an application generating 1 ID every second, consistently, the chance is 1 in `1 * 1024 * 1000`, or 1 in 1 million.
+As an example, with an application consistently generating 1 ID every second, the chance is 1 in `1 * 1024 * 1000`, or 1 in 1 million.

-To reduce guessability to 1/2^128, see **[PublicIdentities](#public-identities)**.
+To reduce guessability to 1/2^128, see [PublicIdentities](#public-identities).

 #### Application Instance ID Sources

 _While created to support the Fluid ID generator, the application instance ID sources can also be used as their own feature._

 Multiple applications may be writing IDs to the same table, e.g. a web application and a background job server.
-Also, each application may be hosted by multiple servers, for High Availability (HA) purposes.
+Also, each application may be hosted by multiple servers, for High Availability purposes.
 As such, it makes sense to speak of application instances.

-The Fluid ID generator uses a unique identifier assigned to the current instance of the current application.
+The Fluid ID generator uses a unique identifier assigned to the current instance of the current application, or the current process, if you will.
 This ensures that no collisions occur between IDs generated by different application instances within the same context.
-In this case, the context is shaped by application instances sharing a synchronization mechanism.
+The context is defined by which application instances share an application instance ID source.

 The package offers various application instance ID sources.
 Most sources use some form of centralized external storage.
-Such sources claim an ID on startup and release it again on shutdown.
+Such sources claim an ID on startup and relinquish it again on shutdown.
 Of course, the occasional unclean shutdown may cause an application instance ID or two to linger.
 However, the default bit distribution allows for 2048 different application instance IDs, leaving plenty of room.
 Still, you can manually delete registrations from the external storage, should the need arise.

 - `UseFixedSource`.
 This source allows you to manually provide the application instance ID.
 - `UseSqlServer`.
 This source uses a SQL Server or Azure SQL database, creating the application instance ID tracking table if it does not yet exist.